 - Norway, for example, has a very good reputation in Latvia.
 It is a good asset to hold a Norwegian passport in EE

 - More sunshine and less rain than Norway.
 Even Latvia has 12% more sunshine and 15% less rain than Oslo, according to Wikipedia.

 - If you need to hire someone for programming, assistance etc, the costs are 1/7 compared to Norway (perhaps even lower).

 - If you trade prop you can get someone to trade your capital, the cut off to the hired can be lower than i WE.

 - Corruption is widespread

 - Less rule of law.
 That can also be an advantage.
 Personally, I feel much more “free” in Latvia than in Norway.
 I am not an anarchist but the government has a lot less influence here.

 - In case you need a job, prepare for low income…..

 - Most likely worse healthcare system

-I guess other have other suggestions and/or commentaries?
-Please post in the forum.
+I guess others have other suggestions and/or commentaries?
+Please post in the comments section.